savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 Talk 2: State of the art attacks on secure hardware wallets {#talk2}
 ------------
-by Charles Guillemet, CSO at Ledger
+by Charles Guillemet, CSO at Ledger. [video](https://www.youtube.com/watch?v=VgIPR37glPM&feature=youtu.be)

+I'd recommend just watching this talk.
+The speaker was slow and clear, and gave a great overview of the security threats.
+Recently, there was an [interesting attack](https://saleemrashid.com/2018/03/20/breaking-ledger-security-model/) published on the Ledger wallet, whose details are a handy companion to this talk.

 Outline:
 * intro